nestorrente/erdiagram/docs/Class_model.md

 ## Entities

 Each entity defined in the input _entity-relationship model_ will be converted into a class in the _class model_.
-In the same way, every entity property will be modelled as a field of that class.
+In the same way, every entity property will be modeled as a field of that class.

 ### Property modifiers

 #### Optional modifier

 _ERDiagram_ considers all properties as mandatory by default.
-However, properties defined using the optional modifier will be modelled as _nullable_ fields.
+However, properties defined using the optional modifier will be modeled as _nullable_ fields.

 #### Unique modifier